jlmojicaperez/GluckLab/README.md

 Repository for the development of the Fish v.15 and Choose v.34 experiments for the Center for Molecular and Behavioural Neuroscience -- Gluck Lab

-## Fish 15

-### How to run the experiment
+## How to run the experiments

-- Download and install the PyschoPy standalone app according to [these instructions][PsychoPyDownloadInstructions]. **This was developed on PsychoPy version 2023.1.2** older versions may not be compatible.
+- Download and install the PyschoPy standalone app according to [these instructions][PsychoPyDownloadInstructions].
+**These experiments were developed on PsychoPy version 2023.1.2** other versions may not be compatible.
   MacOS and other versions of the Standalone app can be found [here][PsychoPyReleases].
 - Clone this repository using the following command:

 ```text